se-edu/learningresources/contents/kotlin/NullSafety.md

     }
 }
 ```
-The deep-nested `if` statement adds to the verbosity of our code.
+The deep-nested `if` statement reduces readability of our code.

 The other way is to use [Java Optionals](http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html).
 For the first example above, we can do